Playingtygre/cbat/FUBAR.md

 What kind of bagel can fly?

 How does a train eat?
+It eats its own kaboose.